kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 PersistentVolumeClaims can accumulate over time in a cluster.
 When applications are deleted or migrated, their associated PVCs may be left behind, consuming storage resources and incurring costs.
+It'd be helpful for cluster admins to identify how long a PVC has been sitting unused, to then clean up unutilized storage.
 Currently, Kubernetes provides no mechanism to determine when a PVC was last actively used by a workload.

 Only Kubernetes has accurate knowledge of when a PVC is mounted by a Pod, making this the ideal place to track usage.

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of this KEP.
 Describe why the change is important and the benefits to users.
 The